 We grow them in two ways.

-Both work well and the method we choose usually depends on the space we have available on the microgreen shelves.
+Both work well, and our chosen method usually depends on the space we have available on the microgreen shelves.

 Adding Soil to the Microgreen Tray

-We would rather use soil to grow microgreens.
+We would instead use soil to grow microgreens.
 We stated the many reasons why soil is better in several posts.

 Fill the tray to the top edge with loose potting mix (we, of course, use Home Microgreens Potting Mix) and lightly tamp the soil with the palm of your hand.

 Next, use the lid upside down or some other firm object that will fit inside the tray and pack the soil to be level and smooth.